Qafoo/build-commons/src/site/rst/index.rst

     commons.env = development

-The vurrent environment of your project.
-You might want to reuse this properpty in your application to determine the current debug-level.
+The current environment of your project.
+You might want to reuse this property in your application to determine the current debug-level.

 ::